Çorlu: Ottoman era onwards

 Following a tumultuous early history, Çorlu was brought under Ottoman control by Sultan Murad I, who immediately ordered the destruction of the Roman walls as part of a policy of opening up the town under the Pax Ottomana.
 In the Ottoman period, the town remained an important staging post on the road from Constantinople to Greece.

 The nearby village of Uğraşdere was the site of the battle in which Sultan Beyazid II defeated his son Selim I in August 1511; a year later Beyazid II was defeated by Selim, becoming the first Ottoman father to be overthrown by his son.
 Beyazid II died in Çorlu on his way to exile in Dimetoka.
 Coincidentally, Selim himself died in Çorlu nine years into his reign.
 Both father and son are buried in Istanbul.

 In the late 18th century, when the Ottoman Empire began to decline in both military and economic power, the city found itself at the crossroads of numerous conflicts.
 Turkish refugees were settled in the city when the Ottomans lost control of Crimea to the Russians.
 The grandchildren of these refugees met the Russians themselves when Çorlu was briefly occupied by Russian troops during the Russo-Turkish War of 1877-1878.
 During the Balkan Wars of 1912–1913, Çorlu served as the command post for the Ottoman army, but was taken by Bulgarian troops in December 1912.; it was recaptured by Turkish forces during the Second Balkan War in July 1913. Çorlu was then occupied by Greek troops from 1920 to 1922 during the Turkish War of Independence, but was eventually ceded by Britain in accordance with the armistice of Mudanya.
 The Greeks of Çorlu (Tiroloi) then resettled in Ptolemaida after the population exchange.

 The city became a part of the Republic of Turkey following its foundation in 1923.
 It continues to be an important garrison for the Turkish army as the home of the 189th Infantry Regiment.
 At the 2013 Turkish local government reorganisation part of the district of Çorlu was detached to form the new district Ergene.

+2018 train derailment

+On 8 July 2018, a passenger train operated by Turkish State Railways derailed near Sarılar in the Çorlu district.
+Twenty-five people were killed and more than 300 were injured.
+In April 2024, the Çorlu 1st High Criminal Court sentenced nine railway officials to prison terms in connection with the disaster.